sambody/mockup-presentation/README.md

 It could complement other presentation tools like [style tiles](http://styletil.es/), responsive html wireframes, etc.

 It is a simple tool - no online cms, no passwords, no team management, no online comment system, etc. No special transition effects.
-It's just a kind of full screen image slider, really.

 ### How to use it

 - Download it
-- In the downloaded folder, put your web design mockups (as jpg or png), in the same folder as the index.html file.
+- In the downloaded folder, on the same level as index.html, put your web design mockups (as jpg or png).
 - Open index.html in a text editor - you will find more detailed instructions as comments in the source code.
-- Copy some code (a containing div for each image/mockup)
+- Add your images inside div#content (inline images, not background images)
-- For each div, adapt the ID of the div, insert your image into the div, and (optionally) set a background color and/or image.
+- (optionally) Set a background color and/or image to each parent div.
+- That's it !

-- Test the page in your browser.
+Test the page in your browser.
 Adapt if needed.
-- When ready, upload the whole folder on your server, and send the link to the page to your client.
+When ready, upload the whole folder on your server via ftp, and send the link to the page to your client.

-Alternatively, you could also set each image as a background image in each div (as inline style), instead of as an inline image.
-But then you also have to add a height to the div, corresponding to your mockup image.

-Your client, when viewing your page, will see the first mockup in the browser, at full scale, and have the ability to click to the next / previous mockup with a navigation bar at the bottom of the screen.
+Your client, when viewing your page, will see the first mockup in the browser, at full scale, and have the ability to click to the next / previous mockup.

 You are free to use it, customize it, make it your own.